 1. Plan Ahead

 Whether you’re headed out for a long vacation or a short drive to Galveston, always be sure you plan ahead.
-Check road conditions, including possible construction zones or high-traffic areas.
+Check for hazardous road conditions, including possible construction zones or high-traffic areas.
 Also, check weather reports and make sure you and your car are ready for what may come your way.

 2. Always Have Water in Your Vehicle

 This is North Texas – not upstate New York.
 Having water in your car is always a good idea, especially in case of an emergency.
 Keeping a case, or a few, jugs of water in your vehicle can save your life.